 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of gastritis symptoms (nausea and vomiting) based on their knowledge and experience.
 Before prescribing a remedy, homeopaths take into account your constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for you individually.
 Combination remedies may be used for fatigue, spasm, and to help rid the body of impurities.
 Remedies include:

 - Lathyrus sativus

-- Acupuncture - Acupuncture may alleviate symptoms.
+- Acupuncture: acupuncture may alleviate symptoms.
 Acupuncture may help enhance immune function, normalize digestion, and address disease conditions.
-Scalp acupuncture may be particularly helpful and is used often with neurological complaints.
+Scalp acupuncture may be particularly helpful for people with MS.